Spanish moss: Description

-The plant has no roots, and its brown, green, yellow, or grey flowers are tiny and inconspicuous.
-It propagates both by seed and vegetatively by fragments that are carried on the wind and stick to tree limbs or that are carried to other locations by birds as nesting material.
+The plant has no roots.
+Its flowers are yellow-green and small, with spreading petals.
+The scape is partly hidden within the leaf sheath.
+Spanish moss propagates both by seed and vegetatively by fragments that are carried on the wind and stick to tree limbs or that are carried to other locations by birds as nesting material.

+Taxonomy

+Spanish moss is in the family Bromeliaceae (the bromeliads).
+Formerly, it was placed in the genera Anoplophytum, Caraguata, and Renealmia.
+The specific name of the plant, usneoides, means "resembling Usnea", a lichen.

+Habitat and distribution

+Spanish moss' primary range is in the Southeastern United States (including Puerto Rico and the U.S. Virgin Islands) to Argentina, where the climate is warm enough and a relatively high average humidity occurs.
+In North America, it occurs in a broad band following the Gulf of Mexico and the southern Atlantic coast.
+The northern limit of its natural range is Northampton County, Virginia, with colonial-era reports of it in southern Maryland, where no populations are now known to exist.

+It has been introduced to locations around the world with similar conditions, including Hawaii, where it first established itself in the nineteenth century.

 Ecology

 Spanish moss is not parasitic: it is an epiphyte that absorbs nutrients and water through its own leaves from the air and rain falling upon it.
 While its presence rarely kills the trees on which it grows, it occasionally becomes so thick that, by shading the leaves of the tree, it slows the growth rate of the tree.
+Different species of plant seem to vary in their tolerance to Spanish moss, and it has become a problematic weed in some places it has been introduced, such as Northern Sydney, Australia, where it is a threat to the Sydney Turpentine Ironbark Forest, Blue Gum High Forest and rainforests of the area.

-It can use the water-conserving strategy of crassulacean acid metabolism for photosynthesis.
+Spanish moss can use the water-conserving strategy of crassulacean acid metabolism for photosynthesis.

 In the southern U.S., the plant seems to show preferences for southern live oak (Quercus virginiana) and bald cypress (Taxodium distichum) because of their high rates of foliar mineral leaching (calcium, magnesium, potassium, and phosphorus) that provides an abundant supply of nutrients to the epiphytic plant.
 It can also colonize other tree species such as sweetgum (Liquidambar styraciflua), crepe-myrtles (Lagerstroemia spp.), other oaks, and even pines.
+It also grows more uncommonly on artificial structures such as fencing and telephone lines.

 Spanish moss shelters a number of creatures, including rat snakes and three species of bats.
 One species of jumping spider, Pelegrina tillandsiae, has been found only on Spanish moss.
 Although widely presumed to infest Spanish moss, in one study of the ecology of the plant, chiggers were not present among thousands of other arthropods identified on the plant.

+Spanish moss is sensitive to airborne contaminants.
+It does not grow in areas where smoke is common, such as near chimneys.
+It has receded from urban areas due to increasing air pollution.